Using Plugins

 You can install plugins via the node package manager (NPM).
 Install a plugin with the following command:

-Replace @wonderlandengine/plugin-cleanup-resources with any plugin you want to install.
+Replace @wonderlandengine/not-a-real-plugin with any plugin you want to install.
 Running this command will create a new entry in the devDependencies section of your package.json file.

 The plugin will then appear in Project Settings > Plugins.